 The remedy: Before you buy something that’s on sale, ask yourself if it’s something you really want or if you’re just buying it because of the deal.
-If the sales price was the regular price and there was no discount, would you still want to buy it?
+If the sale price was the regular price and there was no discount, would you still want it?
 Do you have a plan to actually use what you’re buying?
 Is it in your budget?
-It’s okay to pass up a good deal sometimes.
+It’s OK to pass up a good deal sometimes.

 4. Driving All Over to Find the Lowest Price on Gas

 Sure, you can save 10 cents per gallon filling up your tank at a gas station on the other side of town, but you’re going to waste gas getting there and back.

 The remedy: Use a gas-price app, like GasBuddy, to find the cheapest prices for fuel along your normal driving route.
 Take advantage of fuel rewards programs and discounted gift cards as other ways to save money on gas.

 5. Going Carless Only to Spend More Money Getting Around

 Car payments, insurance, gas, maintenance… it all adds up.
 Ditching your vehicle seems like it could help you save.